-In September 2017, the Foundation entered into a secured, revolving line of credit agreement in the principal amount of \$1,000,000, with interest at the one-month LIBOR rate plus .75%.
+In September 2017, the Foundation entered into a revolving line of credit agreement in the principal amount of \$1,000,000, with interest at the one-month LIBOR rate plus .75%.
+The line of credit is secured by certain investments of the Foundation.

 In June 2022, the Foundation amended the line of credit agreement in the principal amount of \$1,000,000, with interest now at Term Secured Overnight Financing Rate (SOFR) plus .75%.
 Term SOFR is a variable rate per annum equal to the one-month CME Term SOFR.
 The line of credit is secured by certain investments of the Foundation.
-The balance on the line of credit at December 31, 2022 and 2021 was \$0 and \$0, respectively.
+The balance on the line of credit at December 31, 2024 and 2023 was \$0 and \$0, respectively.